 They are a common ingredient in Mexican cuisine, also referred to as pepitas, Spanish for “little seed of squash”.

 If you are from where I am, Malaysia, pumpkin seeds are called “White Kuaci” by the Malaysian Chinese.
 These “kuaci” are usually sold unshelled, encased in a yellow-white husk.

 Nowadays, pumpkin seeds are available for purchase in various forms.
 They can be raw and shelled, raw and unshelled, roasted and shelled, roasted and unshelled.

-A 1-ounce (28g) serving of pumpkin seeds give you
+A one-ounce (28g) serving of pumpkin seeds gives you

 - Total Fat: 14g => 18% Daily Value* (DV) out of which 6g is Omega-6

 - Total Carbohydrate: 3g => 1% DV and contain mostly dietary fibre at 1.7g

 *The Daily Value (DV) percentage tells you how much a nutrient contributes to your daily diet in a serving.